-Origins Available: English, Irish
+Origins Available: English

 .
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Nilan revealed many variations, including O'Neilan, O'Neylan, Neilan, Neylan, O'Nelan and others.

 More information is included under the topic Early Nilan Notables in all our PDF Extended History products

 left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name Nilan: